Saving for Retirement

 A major advantage of the tailored approach is that it allows your pension investments to be integrated into your overall investment portfolio.
 Otherwise you could find yourself, for example, selling Japanese funds from your portfolio while your default investment manager buys into Japan.

-The more refined the tailored approach, the more likely it is that your pension plan should be a self-invested personal pension (SIPP).
-The key differentiator with other defined contribution arrangements is the range of investments available under a SIPP.
-These vary among providers, with insurance companies typically offering a relatively limited range that will suit most investors, while specialist providers may offer the full range.
-Typically, investment options include:
+The more refined the tailored approach, the more likely it is that a pension plan should be a self-invested personal pension (SIPP).
+The key difference compared to other defined contribution arrangements is the range of investments available under a SIPP.
+These vary among providers.
+Insurance companies typically offer a relatively limited range that will suit most investors, while specialist providers may offer the full range.
+Investment options include:

 - A very wide range of investment funds.

 - Direct investment in stocks and shares.

 - Cash deposits.

 The need for regular reviews

 If you were to wait for a time when there were no changes just made, in the process of implementation or being considered to pensions, your retirement date would be likely to arrive first.
 Governments of all hues have regularly revised the tax and other rules surrounding pensions.
 Often the motivation has been to save money, either by reducing the tax relief cost (estimated at £38.6 billion in 2016/17) or by cutting expenditure on the state pension.

 Government changes to pension taxation have meant that, for some people, there is no longer any financial sense in making pension contributions, a reminder of how important reviews can be.
 For others, recent reforms have transformed pensions into a key estate planning tool.

 Aside from government interventions, regular reviews are also necessary for other reasons: